local seo

 Track:

 Site speed neglect — Shopify apps can slow your store significantly.
 Audit your app list and remove anything you’re not actively using.
+We’ve seen stores running schedulers, analytics trackers, and chat widgets they forgot about months ago.
+Each one adds load time.

 Ignoring local SEO — If you have a physical store or serve a specific region, optimize for local searches too.
 Don’t leave that traffic on the table.